DADDYEAGER1/mirelle-site/src/content/blogs/santa-reindeer-gingerbread-christmas-nails-2025-character-nail-art.md

 ### Brushes You Actually Need

 <strong>Fine detail brush</strong> is non-negotiable.
 Get one with bristles about 1-2mm wide.
-This handles facial features, antlers, and icing details. <a href='https://amzn.to/4r5PwQl' class='text-blue-600 hover:text-blue-800 underline' target='_blank' rel='noopener nofollow'>Detail brush sets</a> run around $8-12 for multiple sizes.
+This handles facial features, antlers, and icing details. <a href='https://amzn.to/4r5PwQl' style='color: #2563eb; text-decoration: underline; font-weight: 600;' target='_blank' rel='noopener nofollow'>Detail brush sets</a> run around $8-12 for multiple sizes.

 <strong>Dotting tool</strong> creates perfect circles for eyes, noses, and buttons.
 Double-ended versions with different sized tips offer flexibility.
 A toothpick works in a pinch but dotting tools give more control.